-- Areas and Subareas, as described in the Pacific Fishery Management Area Regulations, are referenced in describing Pacific Herring Management Areas; - The Fishery (General) Regulations (i.e. Conditions of Licence) and the Pacific Fishery Regulations, 1993 (i.e. open times); - The Aboriginal Communal Fishing Licence Regulations; - The Maa-nulth First Nations Final Agreement Act - The British Columbia Sport Fishing Regulations; - The Oceans Act; and, - The Species at Risk Act.
+- Areas and Subareas, as described in the Pacific Fishery Management Area Regulations, are referenced in describing Pacific Herring Management Areas; - The Fishery (General) Regulations (i.e. Conditions of Licence) and the Pacific Fishery Regulations, 1993 (i.e. open times); - The Aboriginal Communal Fishing Licence Regulations; - The Maa-nulth First Nations Final Agreement Act - The Tla'amin Final Agreement Act (effective date of April 5, 2016) - The British Columbia Sport Fishing Regulations; - The Oceans Act; and, - The Species at Risk Act.